Fertilise Wise and Grow Local Plants

 • Fertilising only when symptoms of nutrient deficiency occur eg. yellowing

-• Use a complete lawn fertiliser containing a Nitrogen: Phosphorus: Potassium (N:P:K) ratio of 10:1:6
+• Using a complete lawn fertiliser containing a Nitrogen: Phosphorus: Potassium (N:P:K) ratio of 10:1:6

-• The MAXIMUM individual application rate for the fertiliser should be 25 grams per square metre for Couch and 12 grams per square metre for Kikuyu and Buffalo
+• Considering that the MAXIMUM individual application rate for the fertiliser should be 25 grams per square metre for Couch and 12 grams per square metre for Kikuyu and Buffalo

-• If fertiliser is required, apply in spring or early Autumn (Sept, Oct, Nov, Mar and Apr)
+• Only applying fertiliser, if it’s required, in spring or early Autumn (Sept, Oct, Nov, Mar and Apr)

-• Grow local plants – they require less fertiliser and water
+• Growing local plants – they require less fertiliser and water

-• Using the map below, identify your soil type then download the Fertilise Wise Guide and Grow Local Plant Guide that applies to your area.
+• Using the map below, identifying your soil type then downloading the Fertilise Wise Guide and Grow Local Plant Guide that applies to your area.

 Fertilise Wise and Grow Local Plant Guides

 The Grow Local Plants Project was developed to increase the number of local plants used in residential gardens throughout Perth by providing residents with a brochure containing lists of local species suitable for their soil type as well as information on maintaining local plants.
-The project is being supported by Local Government Authorities (LGAs) as they pay for the printing and distribution of the Grow Local Plant brochures which they tailor to their specific region.
-The LGAs also conduct awareness raising activities (such as developing Local Plant Demonstration Gardens) to support the brochures and to promote the importance of using local plants in your garden.
+The project can be, and has previously been, supported by Local Government Authorities (LGAs) when they pay for the printing and distribution of the Grow Local Plant brochures which they tailor to their specific region.
+LGAs can also conduct awareness raising activities (such as developing Local Plant Demonstration Gardens) alongside SERCUL to support the brochures and to promote the importance of using local plants in your garden.

 The Perth area is broken up into five different areas dependent on soil type.
 Click on the map below for a larger view and find the area that you fall in.
 Once you have found your area click on the relevant soil type to download your brochure below.